Dr Melissa Jardine’s research interests include:

 - Jardine, M. (2022) Policing in a changing Vietnam: a Southern policing perspective.
 Routledge. (forthcoming)

-- Van Dijk, A. & Jardine, M. (2021) Southern policing and the applicability of LEPH to low and middle-income countries (LMIC).
-In Law Enforcement & Public Health, eds.
+- Jardine, M. & van Dijk, A. (2021) Law enforcement and public health: a framework for analysis of LEPH in lower and middle income countries (LMICs).
+In Law Enforcement & Public Health: Partners for Community Safety and Wellbeing, eds.
 Bartkowiak-Théron, I., Clover, J., Southby, R., & Crofts, N. Springer. (forthcoming)

 Articles and reports